zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 YAML, that everyone is afraid
 to touch, and for good reason.

-### On-Demand Pricing vs.Reserved Pricing vs. Spot
+### On-Demand Pricing vs. Reserved Pricing vs.Spot

 On-demand pricing is the price you pay for guaranteed resources you can provision on demand.
 These are more ideal for short term workload spikes, development purposes, or low traffic apps.